 Our co-authored master’s thesis and complementary doctoral dissertations form the basis for a popular and empowering visual presentation, which we have presented to tens of thousands of people across the U.S. since 2009.
 We post the dates of our upcoming speaking engagements and blog about our research and practical ways to recognize, reject, and resist harmful messages about female bodies.

 Beauty Redefined is all about rethinking our ideas of “beautiful” and “healthy” that we’ve likely learned from for-profit media that thrives off female insecurity.
 Girls and women who feel OK about their bodies — meaning they aren’t “disgusted” with them like more than half of women today* – take better care of themselves.
-With obesity and eating disorders both at epidemic levels, this point is crucial!
+With body shame and eating disorders at epidemic levels, this point is crucial!

 Researchers* have found that overweight girls who were more comfortable with their bodies were more likely to make healthy choices as they entered young adulthood.
 The girls who felt good about themselves were more likely to be physically active and pay more attention to what they ate.
 Meanwhile, the girls who were the most dissatisfied with their size tended to become more sedentary over time and paid less attention to maintaining a healthy diet.
-This shows that encouraging women to love and care for their bodies – whether or not they match media beauty ideals — may be one way to reverse or at least slow the progression of the health crises on both ends of the spectrum, from eating disorders to obesity.
+This shows that encouraging women to love and care for their bodies – whether or not they match media beauty ideals — may be one way to reverse or at least slow the progression of the health crises women experience that are connected to body ideals and body shame.
 Beauty Redefined aims to continuously promote the idea that all women are worthwhile AND beautiful while fighting against the harmful ideals we’re sold at every turn.